sporksmith/walking-onions-wip/specs/03-voting-and-authorities.md

 to compute the digest of each input vote body, sort those digests lexicographically, and concatenate and hash those digests again.

-Indices are built according to named IndexRules, and grouped accoring to fields in the meta section.
+Routing indices are built according to named IndexRules, and grouped according to fields in the meta section.
 See "Constructing Indices" below.

 > (At this point extra fields may be copied from the Meta section of
 > each RelayInfo into the ENDIVERouterData depending on the meta